Qumulo/docs/hardware/hpe-apollo-4200-gen10/getting-started.md

 ## Step 3: Run the Field Verification Tool (FVT)

-After the node reboots, the Field Verification Tool begins to run automatically.
+After the node reboots, the Field Verification Tool runs automatically.

 Select **[1] Factory reset (DESTROYS ALL DATA)** and then enter `DESTROY ALL DATA`.